Rethinking Tourism: Network for Creativity, Culture, and Community in Tourism

 Research programme in Bali.
 Hosted by Samong Haven

-This intensive research and networking programme will focus on the development and promotion of authentic, responsible cultural heritage practices in the tourism-saturated environment of Bali.
-It Includes workshops, visits, meetings, collaborative working, writing, video interviewing and art making.
+This intensive research and networking programme brought together artists, researchers and practitioners to explore authentic and responsible cultural heritage practices in the tourism-saturated context of Bali.
+The programme included workshops, visits, meetings, collaborative working, writing, video interviews and artistic research.

 Click here for more information